 Natural water bodies like rivers, lakes, and oceans, have many hidden hazards below the surface of the water that you can’t see: swift currents, submerged trees, unexpected holes, and steep drop-offs to name a few.

 Swift moving bodies of water are especially hazardous.
 You can easily slip on a rock, fall into the water, and be quickly washed downstream with the current.
+It is important to understand water safety in and around fast moving water.
 If you plan to cross any rivers, learn how to plan and prepare for your river crossing.

 Oceans, estuaries, and their tributary streams are tidal – Tides reverse about every six hours.
 Fishermen, beach users, rock climbers, and cave explorers can become trapped, and potentially drown, when incoming tides flood their return to safe ground.
 Keep track of time so you don’t get caught by the incoming tide.
 If trapped by a flooding tide, seek higher ground and call for help.